StackVista/stackstate-docs/stackpacks/integrations/cloudera.md

 ## Release notes

-** Cloudera StackPack v2.0.2 (2021-03-30)**

-- Bugfix: Common bumped from 2.4.3 to 3.0.0

-** Cloudera StackPack v2.0.1 (2021-03-29)**

-- Bugfix: Update the minimum required StackState version to 4.3.0.

-** Cloudera StackPack v2.0.0 (2021-03-26)**
+**Cloudera StackPack v1.3.1 (2021-04-02)**

-- Improvements: Enable auto grouping on generated views.
+- Improvement: Enable auto grouping on generated views.
-- Improvements: Update documentation.
+- Improvement: Update documentation.
-- Improvements: Common bumped from 2.2.3 to 2.4.3
+- Improvement: Common bumped from 2.2.3 to 2.5.0
-- Improvements: Removal of deprecated layers
+- Improvement: StackState min version bumped to 4.3.0

-** Cloudera StackPack v1.2.1 (2020-08-18)**
+**Cloudera StackPack v1.2.1 (2020-08-18)**

 - Feature: Introduced the Release notes pop up for customer

-** Cloudera StackPack v1.2.0 (2020-08-04)**
+**Cloudera StackPack v1.2.0 (2020-08-04)**

-- Improvements: Deprecated stackpack specific layers and introduced a new common layer structure.
+- Improvement: Deprecated StackPack specific layers and introduced a new common layer structure.
-- Improvements: Replace resolveOrCreate with getOrCreate.
+- Improvement: Replace resolveOrCreate with getOrCreate.

-** Cloudera StackPack v1.1.0 (2020-04-10)**
+**Cloudera StackPack v1.1.0 (2020-04-10)**

-- Improvements: Updated StackPacks integration page, categories, and icons for the SaaS trial
+- Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial

-** Cloudera StackPack v1.0.1 (2020-04-03)**
+**Cloudera StackPack v1.0.1 (2020-04-03)**

 - Bugfix: Change pre-requisite to AgentV2 and improve documentation texts

-** Cloudera StackPack v1.0.0 (2020-01-15)**
+**Cloudera StackPack v1.0.0 (2020-01-15)**

 This is the first public release of the Cloudera StackPack that provides support to monitor your Cloudera Manager instance. **NOTE**:- We support Cloudera version 5.11.